-In our fast-moving globalised world of business, the role of an Executive Assistant (EA) has had to evolve to one of a gatekeeper and project manager for the CEO, all the while adding strategic value to the business.
+In our fast-moving globalised world of business, the role of an EA has had to evolve to one of a gatekeeper and project manager for the CEO, all the while adding strategic value to the business.

 From traditionally managing diaries, booking travel arrangements, running errands, arranging meetings and appointments, and communicating on behalf of the executives, the list of responsibilities of the EA has expanded immensely.
 The role is now known to entail conducting training for other admin staff, managing events, supporting more executives or a bigger team, and even having a real say in the company’s affairs.

-While rudimentary skills like being detail-oriented, articulate and independent are essential, a great EA today needs certain abilities to go a lot further — you must be a strategic multi-tasker, highly organised, a resourceful, trustworthy, a ruthless prioritiser, a delegator and have an up-to-date level of tech prowess.
+While rudimentary skills like being detail-oriented, articulate and independent are essential, a great EA today needs certain abilities to go a lot further.
+This means being:

 Proving yourself in these key areas will make you indispensable to your CEO and the business, and also help you to stand out from other EAs.